 Vineyard Manager's Notes

 The grapes for this wine were sourced exclusively from our vineyards.
-We hand select the fruit as it is being picked to make sure only top quality grape bunches are used.
-We choose fruit from several of our different vineyards; silty, mineral rich soils from those located in the Four Mile Creek sub-appellation and some from the heavier clay-based soils from the St. David’s Bench sub-appellation to add depth and character.
-All the while making sure we are farming our vineyards responsibly and sustainably, like we have done since 1978.
+We hand select the fruit as it is being picked to make sure only top-quality grape bunches are used.
+We choose fruit from our St. David’s Bench vineyard for this wine because of the heavier clay-based soils found in this sub-appellation adds depth and character.
+All the while making sure we are farming both our vineyards responsibly and sustainably, like we have done since 1978.

 Bosc Family Food Pairings